Thorpe Marsh Nature Reserve: History

-Prior to the enclosure (pre–1766)
+Pre-enclosure (pre–1766)

 Middle Ages (pre–14th century)

 During the Middle Ages, Thorpe Marsh was an agricultural site on which farmers used the open field system, creating a ridge and furrow pattern via the use of ploughs.
-This pattern is still visible today, particularly in Reedholme and Applehurst fields.
+This pattern is still visible today, particularly in Reedholme, Applehurst and Cockshaw fields.

-Early landowners (late 14th century)

-Prior to 1385, lands in the present Thorpe Marsh area were owned by one Roger del Grene, of Owston, a landowner in the parishes of Owston, Burghwallis, Campsall and Barnby Dun, the last of which the reserve lies within.
-On 8 September 1385, del Grene granted all of his lands in the above parishes to John Isbell (chaplain to Agnes, Roger's wife), Edward del Holme, John Leche and Elias Ode.

-Henryson Family (early 15th century–1489)

-By the early 15th century, land in Thorpe Marsh was owned by chaplain John Shirley, likely purchased from one or multiple of the aforementioned landowners.
-On 2 November 1440, Shirley granted his lands in the parishes of Owston, Skellow, Carcroft and the Thorpe in Balne area of Barnby Dun parish to his brother-in-law, Robert Henryson, who had married the chaplain's sister.
-Henryson later granted a messuage including a garden and three closes in Balne to his son, also named Robert Henryson, and all other lands in the parishes of Owston and Barnby Dun to his other son, John Henryson.
-Robert returned his land to his father on 18 January 1482, whilst John gave the remainder of his lands to his brother by quitclaim on 28 May 1489.

-Mellish letters & the Foljambe Family (1489–1731)
+Mellish letters & the Foljambe Family

-In 1731, following the River Run Navigation Acts of 1725 and 1726, three letters mentioning Thorpe Marsh were addressed to a Joseph Mellish of Doncaster, the likely father of MPs Joseph Mellish and William Mellish, regarding the Navigation Bill.
+In 1731, following the River Dun Navigation Acts of 1725 and 1726, three letters mentioning Thorpe Marsh were addressed to a Joseph Mellish of Doncaster, the likely father of MPs Joseph Mellish and William Mellish, regarding the Navigation Bill.
 The first letter was dated February 1731 and was written by William Mellish, assumedly addressing the letter to his father.
 The second letter was dated March 1731 and was written by a T. Yarborough, whilst the third letter was dated April 1731 and written by Edward Simpson, later MP for Dover.

 The letters pertain to a cut being made on Thorpe Marsh for the construction of the River Dun Navigation which would conclusively go ahead the following year.
 The letter composed by Mr Yarborough commented that the cut may be injurious to the estate of one Mr Foljambe, potentially Francis Foljambe of Aldwarke, the maternal grandfather of Francis Ferrand Foljambe MP and patrilineal 7th great-grandson of Sir Godfrey de Foljambe.
 This letter in conjunction with records held by Foljambe of Osberton implies that the Foljambe family acquired ownership of the Thorpe Marsh area, possibly between 1489 and 1506.